-Non-Prescriptions/Over-the-Counter Medications All medications must be provided by the parent/guardian and will be stored in the middle school office and administered by authorized school personnel or the child's parent/guardian only.
+All medications must be provided by the parent/guardian and will be stored in the school office and administered by authorized school personnel or the child's parent/guardian only.
 The North Fork Local School District does not supply medications.
 Non-prescription medications must be in the original container with the student's name, current expiration date, dosing guidelines to validate appropriate dose for age and/or weight.
 Examples of non-prescription medications that may be stored and administered at school are: Tylenol, Motrin, Advil, Benadryl, Tums, Maalox, cold and cough medicines, and lactase products.
 All medications are to be provided by the parent/guardian and may not be transported on the bus.
-The North Fork Local School District does not supply medications.
 Any medication or medical equipment remaining at the end of the school year will be discarded one week after the last day of school.